latest nhpb_banner 1__compressed2

 Runs a 24 hour domestic violence emergency shelter and transitional shelter.

-Catholic Charities - This organization operates several housing centers, shelters, and meal sites in the region.
-Offers counseling as well as vouchers for paying for shelter, food, transportation.
+Catholic Charities of LA County - This organization operates several housing centers, shelters, and meal sites in the region.
+Offers counseling as well as vouchers for paying for a motel room.
+Or homeless people, including migrants and asylum seekers, can get food or transportation.
 Long term self-sufficiency and employment assistance is offered from social workers.
+Read more on Catholic Charities assistance in Los Angeles.

-Regardless of religion, provides free emergency food, clothing, transportation, referrals, blankets, and transitional shelter.
+Regardless of religion, provides free emergency shelter to homeless people.
+There are also referrals, blankets or sleeping bags, and transitional shelter.
 Hot meals are served as well.

 Community Service Ministry